jansorg/pycharm-flake8/README.md

     - Make sure to choose your Java 1.8 SDK in the next screen:

        ![](docs/intellij-setup-sdk-java.png)
-1. Now you have to download the Python plugin to properly setup you project's SDK.
+1. Now **download the Python plugin** to wrap up the setup of your project's SDK.

    The PyCharm package can't be used as an SDK because it's not coming with the plugin development tooling we need.